 Are you looking for great literature to introduce to your students in the month of October?
-You will find some of my favorites for upper elementary students.
+You will find some of my favorite October books for upper elementary students.
 Read on for a summary and why they are my favorites!
 Happy Haunted Reading!
 CLICK ON EACH BOOK PICTURE TO FIND IT ON AMAZON!

 1. Bunnicula by Deborah and James Howe.